 Whichever way it is dealt with, it would be of huge benefit to ourselves, our communities and the environment if we could reduce the amount we waste in the first place.
 Using less and finding ways to re-use, repurpose and recycle items that might otherwise end up in the bin are all good first steps.

-In 2014, UK households produced more than 22,000 tonnes of waste, that's equivalent to 413 kilos per person!
-It the face of stats like these, it's clear that our individual actions really do add up, and that together, we can make a world difference by taking a few simple steps to reduce our waste.
+A statistic from 2019 showed that the volume of household waste collected by local authorities England amounted to 392 kilograms per person!
+In the face of stats like these, it's clear that our individual actions really do add up, and that together, we can make a real difference by taking a few simple steps to reduce our waste.

 1. Be mindful of what you buy

 Everything we buy has to end up somewhere.
 A helpful first step in reducing waste is therefore looking at what we buy.